KhaLee2307/image-retrieval/README.md

     python indexing.py --feature_extractor Resnet50

-The Resnet50.index.bin file will be located at **Main-folder/dataset/feature**.
+The Resnet50.index.bin file will be at **Main-folder/dataset/feature**.

 ### Evaluation